akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. _Event Sourcing: http://martinfowler.com/eaaDev/EventSourcing.html

-Akka persistence supports event sourcing with the ``AbstractEventsourcedProcessor`` abstract class (which implements event sourcing as a pattern on top of command sourcing).
+Akka persistence supports event sourcing with the ``AbstractPersistentActor`` abstract class (which implements event sourcing as a pattern on top of command sourcing).
 A processor that extends this abstract class does not handle ``Persistent`` messages directly but uses the ``persist`` method to persist and handle events.
-The behavior of an ``AbstractEventsourcedProcessor`` is defined by implementing ``receiveRecover`` and ``receiveCommand``.
+The behavior of an ``AbstractEventsPersistentActordefined by implementing ``receiveRecover`` and ``receiveCommand``.
 This is demonstrated in the following example.

-.. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/sample/persistence/EventsourcedExample.java#eventsourced-example
+.. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/sample/persistence/PersistentActorExample.java#persistent-actor-example

 The example defines two data types, ``Cmd`` and ``Evt`` to represent commands and events, respectively.
 The ``state`` of the ``ExampleProcessor`` is a list of persisted event data contained in ``ExampleState``.